 5) Calls up the previous Fallback Girl (you know there’s always more than one).

-6) Bury himself in work or the lads because he didn’t need the deadweight of a relationship anyway.
+6) Bury himself in work or the lads because he doesn’t need the ‘dead weight’ of a relationship anyway.

 7) Blame you.

-If you’ve been struggling with emotional unavailability, check out my new ebook Mr Unavailable and the Fallback Girl.
-Find out more and download.
+If you’ve been struggling with emotional unavailability, check out my new book Mr Unavailable and the Fallback Girl is out now.

 Because HE had a different relationship with you in his mind that YOU had with him in YOUR mind, he pretty much chalks it off and moves on.